abiggerhammer/hammer/README.md

 To build, type `scons`.
 To run the built-in test suite, type `scons test`.
 For a debug build, add `--variant=debug`

+To build bindings, pass a "bindings" argument to scons, e.g. `scons bindings=python`. `scons bindings=python test` will build Python bindings and run tests for both C and Python. `--variant=debug` is valid here too.

-If jni.h and jni_md.h aren't already somewhere on your include path, prepend `C_INCLUDE_PATH=/path/to/jdk/include` to that.
+For Java, if jni.h and jni_md.h aren't already somewhere on your include path, prepend `C_INCLUDE_PATH=/path/to/jdk/include` to that.

 To make Hammer available system-wide, use `scons install`.
 This places include files in `/usr/local/include/hammer`